rust-lang/cargo/src/doc/src/reference/unstable.md

 Paths to all other source files will not be affected.

 This will not affect any hard-coded paths in the source code, such as in strings.

+#### Environment variable

+*as a new entry of ["Environment variables Cargo sets for build scripts"](./environment-variables.md#environment-variables-cargo-sets-for-crates)*

+* `CARGO_TRIM_PATHS` --- The value of `trim-paths` profile option.
+    `false`, `"none"`, and empty arrays would be converted to `none`.
+    `true` and `"all"` become `all`.
+    Values in a non-empty array would be joined into a comma-separated list.
+    If the build script introduces absolute paths to built artifacts (such as by invoking a compiler), the user may request them to be sanitized in different types of artifacts.
+    Common paths requiring sanitization include `OUT_DIR` and `CARGO_MANIFEST_DIR`, plus any other introduced by the build script, such as include directories.

 # Stabilized and removed features